Janusha-prog/DecodeLabs_Intership_All-Projects/Project-2-Data-Classification/README.md

 * Model training
 * Prediction
 * Model evaluation

-# Note: If the notebook preview (in data_classification file) does not render on GitHub, please use the Raw option to view the notebook source or refer to the Python (.py) version included in this repository.
+# Note: If the notebook preview (in data_classification file) does not render on GitHub, please use the Raw option to view the notebook source or can view datasets document or refer to the Python (.py) version included in this repository.

 # Technologies Used
 * Python